-This classification of sleep disorders includes conditions that cause movement during or prior to sleep.
+This classification of sleep movement disorders includes conditions that cause movement during or prior to sleep.
 These disorders can make it difficult to fall asleep or stay asleep, or to get restful sleep.

 Restless Legs Syndrome